Program for Adult College Education (PACE)

 Complete your Free Application for Federal Student Aid (FAFSA)

 This application will help determine how much financial aid you qualify for.
-Most of our students don’t pay any tuition.
+Some of our students don’t pay any tuition.

 If you need help filling out the FAFSA, contact DVC Financial Aid Office for assistance.